allyssonmast/weatherapp/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the LICENSE file for details.

 ## Contact

-If you have any questions, suggestions, or issues, feel free to contact us at your-email@example.com.
+If you have any questions, suggestions, or issues, feel free to contact us at allysson-m@hotmail.com.

 Stay updated on the project by following [our GitHub page](https://github.com/allyssonmast/weatherapp).